neecatt/trash-classification/README.md

   - Transfer learning with frozen base layers
   - Adam optimizer, CrossEntropyLoss
   - TensorBoard for live metric tracking
+  - Hyperparameter-tuned model with data augmentation for improved generalization
+  - Gradient clipping for stability
+  - Dropout for regularization

 - **Preprocessing**:
   - Resize & normalize images to 224x224